krayc425/Triplore/ENGLISH.md

 1. Provide selected travelling videos on homepage, to help users find inspiration.

-2. Can search all videos related to travelling provided by iQiyi.
+2. Search all videos related to travelling provided by iQiyi.

 3. Offer list of popular travelling destinations, including cities and countries.
-It is divided into "Food", "Shopping" and "Scene" so that users can pick what they want directly.
+It is divided into "Food", "Shopping" and "Scene" categories so that users can pick what they want directly.

-4. Can add videos into their "Favorites".
+4. Add videos into their "Favorites".

 5. Pull to refresh in video list, getting videos by pages.